MicrosoftDocs/win32-pr.de-de/desktop-src/Direct2D/deducingvaluegetter.md

 ---
-title: Deducingvaluegetter (D2d1effecthelpers. h)
+title: DeducingValueGetter (D2d1effecthelpers.h)
-description: Leitet die-Klasse und die-Argumente ab und ruft dann einen getget-Rückruf Rückruf für eine Element Funktion für eine Value-Type-Eigenschaft auf. ms.assetid: E2E5CCC3-B112-4D3C-8840-121A55C4F1A2
+description: Deduces the class and arguments and then calls a member-function property getter callback for a value-type property. ms.assetid: E2E5CCC3-B112-4D3C-8840-121A55C4F1A2
 keywords:
-- Deducingvaluegetter Direct2D
+- DeducingValueGetter Direct2D
 topic_type:
 - apiref
 api_name: